-The Organization has an agreement with a company that is owned by a person who was a board member through May 2018.
-The agreement provides discounted animal training services to the Organization which they may offer to customers who adopt animals.
-The Organization paid \$5,340 and \$12,240, for the years ended December 31, 2018 and 2017, respectively, to the related party for training services, and this amount is included in animal care on the statements of activities.
-Employee receivables of \$2,699 and \$326 are included in accounts receivable as of December 31, 2018 and 2017, respectively.
+The Organization had an agreement with a company that is owned by a person who was a board member through May 2018.
+The agreement provided discounted animal training services to the Organization which they were able to offer to customers who adopted animals.
+The Organization paid \$5,340, for the year ended December 31, 2018, to the related party for training services, and this amount is included in animal care on the statements of activities.
+Employee receivables of \$291 and \$2,699 are included in accounts receivable as of December 31, 2019 and 2018, respectively.